My ALS Reversal

 We walked out of his office and stopped at the reception desk.
 I picked up the pen to sign up for the clinic, but simply could not put my name down.
 I refused to be a part of it.
 I needed no one to simply tell me how fast I was dying.
 I wanted people to affirm how well I was living.

 By the time of this visit, we had made a firm commitment that we simply would not accept the death sentence so easily delivered by our well-meaning doctors.
 I am an engineer, inventor, and entrepreneur.
-I have spent most of my adult life facing challenges and solving problems, some seeming insurmountable.
+I have spent most of my adult life solving problems and challenges.
 I realized this disease should be treated no differently.
 I am sorry to admit it was not an easy sell, even to myself.
 I was discouraged many times during those first several weeks.

 Kay points to this outburst as a major turning point in my resolve.
 I was telling my body what it was going to do, and it damn well better listen.